Republic of Artsakh: Transportation

 The transportation system had been damaged by the 1991–1994 conflict.
 The North–South Artsakh motorway alone largely facilitated the development of the transportation system.
-Before the 2020 war, the 169 km Hadrut-Stepanakert-Askeran-Martakert motorway was the lifeline of Artsakh, and $25 million donated during the Hayastan All-Armenian Foundation telethons was allotted for the construction of the road.
+Before the 2020 war, the 169 km Hadrut-Stepanakert-Askeran-Martakert motorway was the lifeline of Artsakh, and US$25 million donated during the Hayastan All-Armenian Foundation telethons was allotted for the construction of the road.
 A new route from the Armenian capital Yerevan to Stepanakert was planned to bypass the 8–9 hours drive via the Lachin corridor.
 It was opened in September 2017.
 A third road was planned in 2019.

-Authorities in the USSR opened a railway line in the Nagorno-Karabakh Autonomous Oblast in 1944.
+Authorities in the USSR opened a railway line in the NKAO in 1944.
 It connected the capital, Stepanakert, and Yevlax in Azerbaijan.
 It was built to Russian gauge of 1520mm.
 Due to the first Nagorno-Karabakh War, the line the railway was badly damaged and the line was closed.

 Stepanakert Airport, the sole civilian airport of the Republic of Artsakh, located about 8 km east of the capital, has been closed since the onset of the war in 1990.
 It was expected that the airport would have regular flight services only to Yerevan, Armenia, with state-owned carrier Artsakh Air, but no flights had ever started.

 Communications

-Karabakh Telecom (KT), the only telecommunications company in Artsakh, was started on February 1, 2002 by the Lebanese-Armenian businessman and Chairman Pierre Fattouch.
+Karabakh Telecom (KT), the only telecommunications company in Artsakh, was started on 1 February 2002 by the Lebanese-Armenian businessman and Chairman Pierre Fattouch.
 In 2019, Fattouch was charged with tax evasion in Lebanon and in July 2019 a Lebanese Prosecutor General ordered a closure of quarries owned by Fattouch for failure to acquire a legal license.
-On December 10, 2020, the Organized Crime and Corruption Reporting Project (OCCRP) investigated the offshore firm Crossbridge Capital, which manages billions in shareholder assets, including those of Pierre Fattouch.
+On 10 December 2020, the Organized Crime and Corruption Reporting Project (OCCRP) investigated the offshore firm Crossbridge Capital, which manages billions in shareholder assets, including those of Pierre Fattouch.
 KT was also run by the General Director Ralf Yerikian, a Lebanese-born businessman of Armenian origin.
 The company was considered a CJSC, a closed joint stock company, in which shares of company stock can be bought or sold by shareholders.
-The company had USD $9.9 million in revenue in the 4th quarter of 2019.
-From Q1 of 2020 until Q2 of 2021, it shared the same amount in revenue for every quarter – USD $11.1 million.
+The company had US$9.9 million in revenue in the 4th quarter of 2019.
+From Q1 of 2020 until Q2 of 2021, it shared the same amount in revenue for every quarter – US$11.1 million.
 The company has not publicly disclosed their accurate financials between 2020 and 2021.
-It has invested over USD $12 millions in mobile telecommunication projects throughout Artsakh.
+It has invested over US$12 millions in mobile telecommunication projects throughout Artsakh.